Managing Director, Budgeting

 In addition, this role owns the maintenance and operations of the budgeting and forecasting platform, Workday Adaptive Planning, and provides training and support to budget owners on both budgeting processes and technical system use.

-- Hold meetings with team leads across Network Support, including Executive Team members and Regional Executive Directors, to determine personnel targets and non-personnel budget inputs.
+- Integrate information from team leads across Network Support, including Executive Team members and Regional Executive Directors, to determine expense budget targets

-- Analyze options and facilitate budget trade off discussions for decision making by Regional Executive Directors and the Executive Team, as needed to achieve budget balance
+- Facilitate budget trade-off discussions for decision making by Regional Executive Directors and the Executive Team, as needed to achieve budget balance

 - Hold budget meetings with budget owners to review process, answer questions, and ensure team is on track to balance budget for Board approvals